abhx7/Economics-and-Finance/fin-eco-stock.md

-# 📊 Finance, Economics & Stock Market Mastery Roadmap
+# 📊 Finance, Economics & Stock Market

-Welcome to the ultimate roadmap for mastering **Finance, Economics, and the Stock Market** — from absolute beginner to expert.
+Welcome to the ultimate resources for mastering **Finance, Economics, and the Stock Market** — from absolute beginner to expert.
 This path is structured progressively, blending theory, real-world insight, practice tools, and curated resources.
 Ideal for self-learners, aspiring investors, traders, or curious minds.

 ---